57 San Francisco Street, Centro, San Miguel de Allende, Guanajuato, Mexico

 The upper–level rooms and those that face away from San Francisco Street are the best options, for their amount of light and to avoid the occasional city noise you can hear in rooms on the lower levels.
 Most have convertible sofas or extra beds for groups or families.

 Zubeldia waited five years to take possession of the building, longing to revive it from his very first visit.
-Once the renovations on the hotel were completed in May, he invited the building's former tenants to come and stay for free in what were once their apartments.
+Once the renovations on the hotel were completed, he invited the building's former tenants to come and stay for free in what were once their apartments.

 "One couple did come," he told me, "they were blown away, they couldn't believe it was the same place."